 Table Of Contents

-- 1. Bio Center, a classic downtown
+- 1. Bio Center, a downtown classic

 - 2. Rasoterra, green delicacy

-- 3. Sesame, the beautiful vegetarian Italy
+- 3. Sésamo, the beautiful vegetarian Italy

-- 4. Teresa Carles, traditional... vegetarian cuisine
+- 4. Teresa Carles, traditional cuisine... vegetarian

-- 5. Xavier Pellicer, forest-colored haute cuisine
+- 5. Xavier Pellicer, the forest-colored haute cuisine

 - 6. Fat Veggies, the fats that left meat behind